Home » Is TV Good for Parrots? [Television Shows Birds Like Watching]

 TV shows for parrots

-Do Parrots See TV As Skewed?
+Parrots Don’t See The TV As Skewed

 There’s also the matter of depth perception.
 Due to the position of the eyes, parrots have a wider field of view.
 The trade-off is that parrots lack depth perception.